 The output will be the mathematical inverse of the input, ie out = 1/in.
 The parameter deadband can be used to control how close to 0 the denominator can be before the output is clamped to 0. deadband must be at least 1e-8, and must be positive.

-invert.N (uses floating-point)
+invert.N (requires a floating-point thread)

-invert.N.in float in

-Analog input value
+invert.N.in float in Analog input value

-invert.N.out float out

-Analog output value
+invert.N.out float out Analog output value

 invert.N.deadband float rw